blegodwin/clean-data-analysis/README.md

 ## Dataset Information

-- The dataset used in this project is [Raw Data] and is provided in this repository.
+- The dataset used in this project is [Raw Data_super store] and is provided in this repository.
 It consists of [Shipping information for products alongside sales related data].
 - The dataset contained data quality concerns such as blank cells, outliers, improper casing, wrong spellings, etc.
 - The dataset contained date values entered as text and numbers formats in all date columns present.